-The apartment price index for Lithuania’s five major cities (Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys) increased by 2.88% (2.68% inflation-adjusted) during the year to end-Q1 2014, based on figures released by Ober Haus Real Estate Advisors.
-This was the second quarter of annual house price increases, after rising by 1.12% (0.76% inflation-adjusted) year-on-year in Q4 2013.
+Demand for houses remains depressed in Lithuania, despite good economic growth.
+Lithuania’s five major cities´ apartment price index (covering Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys) rose by 0.6% (0.8% inflation-adjusted) during the year to end-Q2 2015, according to Ober Haus Real Estate Advisors.
+This was the seventh quarter of annual house price increases.

-Residential property prices in the capital started to decline in 2008, mainly due to the adverse impact of the global credit crunch.
+Residential property prices in the capital started to decline in 2008, after the global credit crunch.
 The housing market has not yet fully recovered since then.

-Demand is surging.
-The total number of transactions for detached houses in the country surged by 27% in the first quarter of 2014 from a year earlier, to an average of 680 units per month, according to the Centre of Registers.
-Likewise, the total number of apartment transactions also soared by 48% y-o-y in Q1 2014, to an average of 2,735 units per month.
+Demand remains very weak.
+Transactions of detached houses fell 21% in the first quarter of 2015 from a year earlier, to an average of 535 units per month, according to the State Enterprise Centre of Registers.
+Apartment transactions also fell by 31% y-o-y in Q1 2015, to an average of 1,900 units per month.

-In Vilnius alone, the number of new apartments sold skyrocketed by 76% in Q1 2014 from the same period last year, to 930 units, according to Ober Haus.
+In Vilnius, the number of new apartments sold fell by 29% in Q1 2015 from the same period last year, to 656 units, according to Ober Haus.

 The average price of newly constructed one-bedroom apartments in central Vilnius rose 162% from 2002 to 2006.

-During the 1980s, when the country was still under socialism, more than 20,000 dwelling units were constructed annually.
+During the 1980s, when the country was still socialist, more than 20,000 dwelling units were built annually.

 Completions dropped to less than 5,000 annually between 1998 and 2003, leaving a huge, pent-up demand.